-The discussion of racism and structural injustice in bioethics and health-related fields must advance.
-Below are resources which can invite and shape reflection as well as prompt action to combat racism in our society, policies, and interpersonal actions.
+To help advance discussion of racism and structural injustice in bioethics and health-related fields, the Center developed this set of resources to invite and shape reflection, as well as prompt action to combat racism in our society, policies, and interpersonal actions.
 We are grateful for these contributions from faculty and friends of the Center.

 Works of fiction, including some young adult fiction, often promote discussion more effectively than didactic lessons and argument.
 For this reason, we have included works of fiction in this list.
 Iris Murdoch suggests, “One is often compelled almost automatically by what one can see. ...
 [T]he work of attention builds up structures of value round about us, … at crucial moments of choice most of the business of choosing is already over.
 This does not imply that we are not free, certainly not.
 But it implies that the exercise of our freedom is a small piecemeal business which goes on all the time and not a grandiose leaping about unimpeded at important moments.”
 Narratives, including fictional narratives, both afford us opportunities to see what we may not encounter in life, and demonstrate how, again quoting Murdoch, “moral life, on this view, is something that goes on continually, not something that is switched off in between the occurrence of explicit moral choices.
 What happens in between such choices is indeed what is crucial.” ¤